 0-6: Reactive

-Buyers still rely on manual outreach for basic diligence.
-Focus first on a clear public trust surface and a governed starting document set.
+Buyers still depend on manual outreach for basic diligence.
+Establish a governed public trust surface first.

 7-12: Emerging